TimandXiyu/XiyuUnderGradThesis/README.md

 ### 2020/12/29 update:
 + Validate following dataset on Deepglobe itself.
++ Dice and IoU can be interchanged, thus are actually same stuff in different mathematical version
++ Dice Loss is generally better than IoU loss due to dice loss's numerical values are greater thus gradients are larger when backproping

 | network     | dice  | res   | loss     | bs | optimizer |
 |:-----------:|:-----:|:-----:|:--------:|:--:| :-------: |